 Origin of the Names and Avoiding Confusion

-There is something of a discrepancy in the scientific name, Liriodendron tulipifera.
-Composed of the Greek words for "lily" and "tree," the genus name, Liriodendron suggests that the flowers resemble lilies.
-One is tempted to ask, then, "Which is it: do tulip trees' blooms look like lilies or tulips?"
-Considering that we commonly call these giants "tulip trees," the specific epithet, tulipifera may carry more weight: tulipifera is Latin for tulip-bearing, referring to the flowers' appearance.
+It is not entirely clear that the scientific name of Liriodendron tulipifera alludes to the same features that the common name does.
+Composed of the Greek words for "lily" and "tree," the genus name, Liriodendron suggests that the flowers resemble lilies, not tulips.
+Considering that we commonly call these giants "tulip trees," the species name of tulipifera may carry more weight: tulipifera is Latin for tulip-bearing, apparently referring to the flowers' appearance.
 Even the leaves could also pass for two-dimensional representations of opened tulips.